This story has been updated. It was originally published on August 13, 2020.

 This method of sharing is anonymous, which means you can send a file without knowing the recipient’s email address or phone number—and without disclosing your own contact information to them.
 The downside is that it only works when you’re sending a file between two Apple devices, so you can’t use it on Windows or Android.

 Apple hardware enables AirDrop by default, but you can always double-check.
-First, turn on your Bluetooth and Wi-Fi connections.
+First, turn on your Bluetooth and WiFi connections.
 Then, on macOS, open Finder and look for AirDrop in the column on the left.
-You should see a discovery option at the bottom of the window.
+Click on it, and you should see a discovery option at the bottom of the window.
 For increased privacy, set it to Contacts Only, and for broader sharing, set it to Everyone.
 On iOS and iPadOS, open Settings and choose General, then AirDrop, and, again, select either Contacts Only or Everyone.

 Once you’ve enabled AirDrop, you can start sending data.
 Whenever you see the Share button on your Mac, iPhone, or iPad (it looks like a box with an arrow pointing up out of it), you can click or tap that button and choose AirDrop from the menu.
 The system will detect any other AirDrop-enabled device within about 30 feet.
 When the phone or computer you’d like to share with appears in the AirDrop window, tap on it to start the transfer.